- 1 The Angel of God Guides John through Revelation

 Then the Spirit of Christ told John that He was his brother.
 Of course, no Angel could say this.

-Then finally, the Spirit of Christ told John to worship God!
-When we are resurrected in the Lord’s Day, we will no longer worship Christ, as He will no longer be our Lord.
+Then, the Spirit of Christ told John not to worship Him, “worship God!”
+(Revelation 22:9).
+When we have resurrected in the Lord’s Day, we will no longer worship Christ, as He will no longer be our Lord.
 Rather, He will become as our brother.
-This was Christ’s message in the final chapter of Revelation.
+This was Christ’s message in the final Chapter of Revelation.

 After the Angel, the Spirit of Christ, warned John, He continued to speak as Christ.
 In verse 16, He said, “I am . . . the Bright and Morning Star” (Revelation 22:16).

-Some may have been led to believe these words of Christ were not spoken by the Angel, but in fact there is not a hint within this passage that the words in verses 12 and 16 are spoken by someone else.
+Some may believe these words of Christ were not spoken by the Angel, but in fact there is not a hint within this passage that the words in verses 12 and 16 are spoken by someone else.
 The Angel is speaking the words of Christ.

 The expression, “Bright and Morning Star,” means that He is the brightest of the Angels.